Select Language::

 Schedule an Appointment

-Biopsies Come With Risks
+Prostate Biopsies Come with Risks

 Prostate biopsies do come with risks of their own.
 They may result in complications such as blood in the urine and semen, infections which can be serious, and cause difficulty passing urine — requiring a catheter (urinary retention).